demovibes/watermelon/README.md

 # watermelon
-Next-generation web backend for streaming community radio.
+Next-generation web backend for streaming community radio, based on Django 2.2.
-Django providing REST API.

 ## Getting Started
 watermelon requires several Python packages to do its job, but fortunately most can be bootstrapped from the source distribution.
-At a minimum, all you need is a working Python 3 installation.
-These instructions assume version 3.3 or greater.
-Older versions will need to use `virtualenv` instead of `venv`.
+At a minimum, all you need is a working Python 3.5+ installation - this is the oldest version supported by Django 2.2.

 1. Create a Python virtual environment, from which you will run watermelon.
   The purpose of the virtual environment is to allow Python to manage the